openeuler-mirror/community/en/IRCs.md

  - **[HexChat](http://hexchat.org/)** -  The fully open source successor to XChat.
 Particularly good in terms of bugfixes, but there are some new features too.
  - **[ChatZilla](https://help.ubuntu.com/community/ChatZilla)** - A Firefox add-on or as a part of SeaMonkey.
  - **[freenode online](https://webchat.freenode.net/)** - A online client.
+ - **[LimeChat](http://limechat.net/mac/)** - An open source IRC client for macOS.
+ - **[Textual](https://www.codeux.com/textual/)** - Popular commercial application for interacting with IRC chatrooms on macOS.

 #### Registration(Optional)

-Some of the IRC channel allow to use a account without registration. but that wasn't our suggestion.If you intend to use the IRC service on a continued basis, you are advised to register an account.
+Some of the IRC channels allow to use an account without registration, but in order to use the IRC service on a continued basis, registering your own account is strongly recommended.
 That will give you a unique IRC identity, and will also allow you to access channels where unregistered users have been locked out for technical reasons.

 Please follow the steps for registration: